OSDG-IIITH/wish-workshop/linux_workshop.md

 ---

-# Installing WSL

-- Open Windows Terminal
-- Type `wsl --install`
-- After installation has completed, reboot
-- A prompt for username and password will be shown
-- Enter any username and password (remember them!)

----

 # Terminal and Shell Basics

 A shell is a command interpreter that processes user commands.
 It provides an interface between the user and the operating system.